🇵🇭 Bohol

 Every Filipino knows this landmark because it’s printed on the 200 pesos bill.
 What’s shown on the bill is just a small fraction of what you can see from the observation deck.

-It was really silly of me not renting a scooter on my first day few days here.
+It was really silly of me not renting a scooter on my first day here.
 It turned out to be a cheap and easy way to navigate around the island.
 Using public transportation is not a viable option.
 It is more costly and time-consuming in the end.
 You also have to haggle your way.
-Fixed price for scooter rent solves all of those headaches and provides flexibility of travelling anywhere and stopping whenever.
+Fixed price for scooter rent solves all of those headaches and provides flexibility for traveling anywhere and stopping whenever.

 That said, maybe it was a smart move.
-You see, the word of the street is that you might get into a gun accident if you park where you shouldn’t.
+You see, the word on the street is that you might get into a gun accident if you park where you shouldn’t.

 Tagbilaran, the capital of the island, offers trikes as public transport.
 The fare is fixed but can get higher if you travel farther.
 The signature frame is what makes it different from other trikes across the Philippines.

-Alona beach is an ultra-touristy beach on island Panglao (not too far from Tagbilaran).
-This was the first time when I saw and touched white clean sand.
+Alona beach is an ultra-touristy beach on Panglao Island (not too far from Tagbilaran).
+This was the first time I saw and touched clean white sand.
 I’m yet to see blue crystal water, though.
 The water there was just clean enough.

-Forgive me my savagery, but I found it really strange to see people sitting at the tables in 1 meter from the sea.
+Forgive me my savagery, but I found it really strange to see people sitting at tables just 1 meter from the sea.
 Wouldn’t it be better to have a picnic on the sand instead?

 Water in some other areas can actually be really murky.
 Not sure if this is because of pollution or natural reasons.